shower/shower/packages/ribbon/README.md

 ## Usage

 Get the Shower template where Ribbon is already included.
-Download the [template archive](https://shwr.me/shower.zip) or install the package:
+Download the [template archive](https://shwr.me/shower.zip) or create a slide deck via [CLI tool](https://github.com/shower/cli).
+It requires [Node.js](https://nodejs.org/) installed.

-	npm install @shower/shower

-If you want to install Ribbon separately you can install the package:

-	npm install @shower/ribbon
+	npx @shower/cli create

+Wait for the installation and choose the **ribbon** option in the wizard and you’re all set.

 ## Features